hackclub/hackclub/workshops/python turtal/README.md

 ## Introduction

 Turtle graphics is a Python feature like a drawing board, which lets us command a turtle to draw all over it.
-It is a popular way for introducing programming to kids.
+It is a popular way of introducing programming to kids.
 Virtual turtles can be programmed to move around the screen.
 The turtle draws lines as it moves.
-The "turtle" could look like the turtle animal, an arrow, or be invisibile.
-The user can write turtle programs that draw beautiful shapes and learn to program at the same time.The original Turtle software was developed by Wally Feurzig and Seymour Papert in 1966.<br/>
+The "turtle" could look like the turtle animal, an arrow, or be invisible.
+The user can write turtle programs that draw beautiful shapes and learn to program at the same time.
+The original Turtle software was developed by Wally Feurzig and Seymour Papert in 1966.<br/>
 ![](https://cloud-36kk4uh0h.vercel.app/turtle_benzene_ring.gif)

 [link to demo](https://repl.it/@YashKalbande/RainbowBenzene#main.py)